pedro-espinosa/matching_pennies/README.md

 Computer's strategy based on opponent's decisions.
 Computer's strategy based on past results.

 Completely besides the point, click [here](/exam_Pedro_Espinosa.py) to open the file of the function I created in the exam.
+You like?